 - Squeeze bulb on syringe to draw up _________mL of sterile water.

 - Hold catheter upright, put syringe tip into catheter and gently push water into bladder – don’t force.

 - Let go of bulb to draw back water from the bladder.
 Remove syringe from the catheter and squirt water/urine into container.

 - Lay catheter over container to drain remaining water from bladder.

 - Repeat steps 2-5 again ________ times or until water is clear.

 - If medicated solution is ordered, put __________________________ into the bladder, clamp catheter and leave solution in ___________ minutes.
 Unclamp catheter and allow solution to drain into container.

 - If you feel that either the catheter or the drainage tube ends have been contaminated, clean each with Betadine or alcohol wipes.

-Adapted from: The Lippincott Manual of Nursing Practice (10th ed.)
-Lippincott Williams & Wilkins, 2013.
+Adapted from: The Lippincott Manual of Nursing Practice, Tenth Edition, Lippincott Williams & Wilkins, 2013.